 It’s not about being first…It’s about being last, and seeing these places before they’re forever changed.” -polar explorer Eric Larsen

-How climate change impacts outdoor pursuits is a topic I’ve discussed before over the years.
-Hotter and drier climate overall with unstable weather patterns means outdoor recreation becomes impacted.
-The overall impact ends up as much larger overall, of course, by far.
+How climate change impacts outdoor pursuit is a topic I’ve discussed before over the years.
+A hotter and drier climate with erratic weather patterns impacts outdoor recreation.
+The impact ends up much larger overall, of course, by far.
 But that’s outside the scope of this website.
 Or my ability to talk about it in a meaningful way.

 But I can recognize climate change and meaningfully discuss the impact on how we enjoy the outdoors.

 But a confession to make – I understood the changes intellectually.
 But only this past year did I know it on a more emotional level.

 Having the mountains five miles from where I’m typing go up in flames and followed the second punch of floods twice this week with a warning again tonight as I am writing certainly drives that point home for me this past year.